Search:

 Deliverance

 Israel was now on the eastern shore of the Red Sea having been rescued from the clutches of her enemies by God.
-Moses now leads the people in a song of praise (v.1), which is the first recorded song in the Bible.
-He is accompanied by his sister Miriam and her woman companions with instruments (v.
-20).
-Note that the Lord is given all the credit for the overthrow of the Egyptians (vv.
-1,6,7,8,10,12).
-In fact the Lord is referred to at least 45 times in these 21 verses.
-Too often we hear songs which exalt men instead of exalting our Lord and His wonderful works of power.
+Moses now leads the people in a song of praise which is the first recorded song in the Bible.
+He is accompanied by his sister Miriam and her woman companions with instruments.
+The structure of the song is made up of 4 stanzas:

 Application

 When you sing do you think about the words you are singing and whether they are exalting men or God?
-You can be sure that music where the beat is predominant and the words are hard to hear and not clearly understood does not glorify the Lord.
+It is my conviction that music where the beat is predominant and the words are hard to hear and not clearly understood doesn’t really glorify the Lord.

 Exodus 15:1-21 (English Standard Version)